morgan76/morgan76.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
 ---

 Hello!
 I'm a recent PhD graduate from the [ADASP Group](https://adasp.telecom-paris.fr/) at Télécom Paris.
-I had the privilege of being jointly supervised by [Prof. Slim Essid](https://slimessid.github.io/research/) and [Brian McFee](https://brianmcfee.net/) from New York University.
+I was jointly supervised by [Prof. Slim Essid](https://slimessid.github.io/research/) and [Brian McFee](https://brianmcfee.net/) from New York University.

-My research is driven by a passion for the intersection of machine learning, signal processing, and audio data analysis, with a particular focus on Music Information Retrieval (MIR).
+My research lies at the intersection of machine learning, signal processing, and audio data analysis, with a particular focus on Music Information Retrieval (MIR).

 ### Academic Journey